-Seahawks practice impressions: Jordyn Brooks sits while Jamal Adams shows why Seahawks got him
+Seahawks practice impressions: Jordyn Brooks sits while Jamal Adams shows why Seattle acquired him

-First-round pick Jordyn Brooks was a surprise spectator on the first day that the Seahawks put on pads during 2020 training camp Monday while Jamal Adams turned in his first big play with his new team.
+RENTON — First-round pick Jordyn Brooks was a surprise spectator on the first day the Seahawks put on pads during 2020 training camp Monday, while Jamal Adams turned in his first big play with his new team.

-Here’s more and Brooks and Adams and some other notes in our daily impressions of Seahawks practice:
+Here’s more about Brooks and Adams and some other notes in our daily impressions off Seahawks practice:

-Brooks sits after Carroll says he’s made a ‘really good’ first impression
+Brooks sits; Carroll says he made ‘really good’ first impression

 Brooks, the team’s first-round pick out of Texas Tech who spent the first four days of practice sharing time at the weakside linebacker spot with veteran K.J.
 Wright, watched from the sidelines.

-And it was unclear why as coach Pete Carroll hadn’t mentioned any injury to Brooks when he spoke to the media prior to practice, and Brooks had no visible injury, walking around fine.
+It was unclear why — coach Pete Carroll hadn’t mentioned any injury to Brooks when he spoke to the media before practice, and Brooks had no visible injury, walking around fine.

-Brooks, though, had shoulder surgery in December to repair a torn labrum and the team maybe is being cautious with him as training camp merges into a more physical phase — players wore helmets and shoulder pads and there was lots of upper-body hitting, though players are not yet in full pads and there is no tackling or taking players to the ground.
+Brooks, though, had shoulder surgery in December to repair a torn labrum, so maybe the Seahawks are being cautious with him as training camp merges into a more physical phase (there is no tackling to the ground, but with pads on there is lots of upper-body hitting).

-While Brooks has been getting some reps with the first-team defense, Wright has been the primary player there and was so again on Monday.
+Though Brooks has been getting some reps with the first-team defense, Wright has been the primary player there and was so again on Monday.

-And while there has been speculation Wright could be used at strongside linebacker to make way for Brooks — a position he played his first two seasons with the Seahawks — Carroll said that for now Wright will stay at WLB.
+While there’s speculation Wright could be used at strongside linebacker — a position he played his first two seasons with the Seahawks — to make way for Brooks, Carroll said for now Wright will stay at weakside.

-“He could do that if we need him to do that, Carroll said.
+“He could do that if we need him to do that,” Carroll said.
 “Right now we’re not.
 There’s no changes or anything going on.”

-Carroll also made clear the team needs to see a lot of Brooks to think about moving Wright out of that spot.
+Brooks would have to show a lot in order to think about moving Wright, Carroll said.

 “He’s learning,” Carroll said.
 “We’re really trying to get him to really groove into how we practice so his mentality is really on it every step of every day.
 He doesn’t have a chance to do this unless he’s really into it the whole time.
 For him to have a chance to play early in the season he’s going to have to have a great camp.”

-Carroll finished that sentence by saying Brooks “is off to a great start.”
+Carroll finished that thought by saying Brooks “is off to a great start.”
+But that was before Brooks sat out practice.

-There is no post-practice availability at the moment so there was no immediate word on if there is any significant injury issue with Brooks but obviously if he misses any significant time then it will be hard to displace Wright, who is the longest-tenured Seahawk and coming off a bounce-back season in 2019 and also having recovered from off-season shoulder surgery to be ready for camp from day one.
+The team did not hold post-practice interviews Monday, so there was no immediate word on any potential injury to Brooks, but, obviously, if he misses any significant time it will be hard to displace Wright.

 Jamal Adams makes a splash

-Among the many reasons the Seahawks wanted Jamal Adams is for his big-play ability.
-While that didn’t necessarily show up in interceptions during his three years with the Jets as he had just two (though they went for returns of 61 and 38 yards), he did make a lot of big plays in other ways, including six forced fumbles and 12 sacks.
+Among the many reasons the Seahawks wanted Jamal Adams: his big-play ability.
+While his big plays didn’t necessarily show up as interceptions during his three years with the Jets (he had just two, though they went for returns of 61 and 38 yards), he did make a lot of big plays in other ways, including six forced fumbles and 12 sacks.

-And Monday he began to show the Seahawks why they got him, stepping in front of a Russell Wilson pass intended for Greg Olsen during a red zone drill and returning it for a 100-yard touchdown down the sideline, high-stepping and holding the ball aloft as he did, with Bruce Irvin accompanying him much of the way, and veteran left tackle Duane Brown trying to chase him down.
+On Monday, he began to show why the Seahawks acquired him, stepping in front of a Russell Wilson red-zone pass intended for Greg Olsen and returning it for a 100-yard touchdown down the sideline, high-stepping and holding the ball aloft as Bruce Irvin accompanied him much of the way and veteran left tackle Duane Brown tried to chase him down.

 A sign, the Seahawks hope, of a lot more to come.

-It was also a play that typified a day when the Seahawks defense got the better of the offense.
+It also typified a day the defense got the better of the offense.
 Seattle gave up a few sacks on blitzes with the offensive line understandably still needing some work on communication with three starters who are in their first year with the team.

 Dunbar gets one big lesson out of the way

-Quinton Dunbar continues to be eased into things in what was his second practice with the team, and watched from the sidelines as Tre Flowers continued to work with the first-team defense at right cornerback.
+Quinton Dunbar continued to ease into things in his second practice with the team.
+He watched from the sidelines as Tre Flowers continued to work with the first-team defense at right cornerback.

-But a day after Carroll could be seen working with Dunbar to the side on cornerback technique, Carroll said he learned that Dunbar may be further ahead in the Seahawks’ way of doing things than he thought.
+But a day after Carroll was seen working to the side with Dunbar on cornerback technique, the coach said he learned Dunbar may be further ahead in the Seahawks’ way of doing things than he thought.

-The Seahawks are known for teaching a “step-kick” technique defending receivers, in which cornerbacks first take a step sideways at the snap and then turn and kick to follow the receiver.
-Carroll believes the technique will make cornerbacks less susceptible to being beaten by receivers at the line of scrimmage by essentially giving them a beat to read what the receiver is doing first.
+The Seahawks are known for teaching a “step-kick” technique defending receivers.
+In the technique, cornerbacks first take a step sideways at the snap, then turn and kick to follow the receiver.
+Carroll believes the technique will make cornerbacks less susceptible to being beaten by receivers at the line of scrimmage by essentially giving the cornerback a beat to read what the receiver is doing first.

-Not every team uses the technique and Washington didn’t specifically teach it.
+Not every team uses the technique, and Washington, Dunbar’s previous team, didn’t specifically teach it.

-But Dunbar has familiarity with it, as Carroll noted, due to work he has done in the past with former Seahawk player and coach Marquand Manuel, who like Dunbar is a Florida alum.
+But Dunbar has familiarity with it, as Carroll noted, due to past work with former Seahawks player and coach Marquand Manuel, who, like Dunbar, is a Florida alum.

 “Marquand was here a couple years back (2012-14) and he knows all of our terminology technique-wise,” Carroll said.
 “So (Dunbar has) already been drilled at it.
 I didn’t know that coming in.
 I never thought to ask that question.
-So he’s really familiar with what we’re talking about technically so that gives him a real jump.”
+So he’s really familiar with what we’re talking about technically, so that gives him a real jump.”

 But it’s still going to be a few days before the Seahawks see it on the field.